-The truth of the matter is that we should live every day of our lives as if it were Thanksgiving Day.
-So many times in the course of the hustle and bustle of life, people get so overwhelmed and engulfed by life’s challenges and circumstances, that they are unable to clearly see their true blessings.
+Truthfully, we should live every day as if it were Thanksgiving Day.
+Too often, people get overwhelmed and engulfed by life’s challenges and circumstances.
+In doing so, they are unable to clearly see their true blessings.
 As the saying goes, sometimes we can’t see the forest for the trees.
-In order for us to live a happy and productive life, we must develop an attitude of gratitude that permeates our lives every day of the year; not just on Thanksgiving Day.
+To achieve happiness, we must develop an attitude of gratitude and thanksgiving.
+Thankfulness should permeates our lives every day of the year; not just on Thanksgiving Day.

-We don’t have to wait till Thanksgiving Day every year to have a heart of thanksgiving.
+We don’t have to wait until Thanksgiving Day to have a heart of thanksgiving.
 We can choose what we focus on in life, and what we focus on will largely determine our happiness.
 If we will do as the Apostle Paul said and focus on things that are excellent and worthy of praise, we will experience the joys of Thanksgiving Day all year long.

 Thanks for reading!